zd341/zd341/README.md

+#### Zaahir Dawood Data Scientist

 ### Hi there 👋

+Data scientist with over 3 years of experience applying machine learning, natural language processing, and advanced analytics in Adtech, Edtech, and logistics.
+Possesses transferable domain knowledge from optimizing logistics businesses and operations, recently working in SaaS product-led companies.

+I have worked in roles previously known as "Data Analyst" before the job title split into various positions such as "Data Scientist", "Decision Scientist" and "Product Data Scientist".
+My job title wish-list is to become an ML OPS Engineer.
+I possess moderate data engineering skills and have a keen interest in reinforcement.

 - 🔭 I’m currently working at an Edtech Company
 - 🌱 I’m currently learning Advanced Statistics, LLM's & Reinforcement Learning
 - 👯 I’m looking to collaborate on ML Ops & Productionised Data Science